 Scale question

 If you want to obtain a personal assessment from your participants, the scale question is particularly suitable.
-You might know this method from psychological tests and surveys.
+You may know this method from psychological tests and surveys.

 Example of a scale question:

-Very secure 1 2 3 4 5 Very insecure
+Very confident 1 2 3 4 5 Very insecure

-New feature: Embed images in quiz questions, surveys, or exams
+New feature: Integrating images into quiz questions, surveys, or exams

-Recently, you can also upload images to your quiz, survey, or exam with blink.it!
-This way, you can make your interactive modules even more varied.
-Let me best show you this feature – right, in a picture:
+Recently, you can also upload images into your quiz, survey, or exam with blink.it!
+This allows you to make your interactive modules even more varied.
+I will best show you this feature – that's right, in a picture:

 With blink.it, you can compile interactive questions for a quiz, survey, or exam.
-With images, even more possibilities are now available to you.
+With images, you now have even more options available.

 Test your test!
 What question comes to mind?

-Now it’s your turn!
-Quickly think of a question that participants in your training or coaching should answer.
+Now it's your turn!
+Think of a question that participants in your training or coaching should answer.
 Then decide which module best fits your question.

-Have you got a question in mind?
+Do you have a question in mind?
 Then test your test now: Which quiz module is best suited for your question?